batkinson/dashing-dashboard-rpi/README.md

+This is a complete Dashing dashboard as described in my blog post on [how to build an information radiator with Dashing](http://fmrldev.blogspot.com/2014/04/raspberry-pi-information-radiator_29.html).
 Check out http://shopify.github.com/dashing for more information.